pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/resources/faq.md

 ## What should I do if I want to run this game?

 - Play through the game casually so you know the basics of a Pokémon game.
-[Strategy Wiki](https://strategywiki.org/wiki/Pok%C3%A9mon_Red_and_Blue) is excellent for new players.
+[Strategy Wiki](https://strategywiki.org/wiki/Pok%C3%A9mon_Red_and_Blue) is excellent for new players (pick Squirtle and catch a male Nidoran to mirror the speedrun).
 - Join the [Gen 1-3 Pokémon Speedrunning Discord](https://www.speedrun.com/pokemon/thread/r7a65)
 - Decide what category you want to speedrun.
 	- [Red Glitchless](/docs/gen-1/red-blue/main-glitchless/beginner-route/) and be sure to watch [this run](https://www.youtube.com/watch?v=GR9HKr61HJY) and the [RBY Manip Guide](https://www.youtube.com/watch?v=QirPrbub21g)